dyhes/zulip/docs/development/setup-recommended.md

 1. Networking issues
 2. Insufficient RAM.
-Check whether you've allotted at least two gigabytes of RAM, which is the minimum Zulip [requires](#requirements).
+Check whether you've allotted at least two gigabytes of RAM, which is the minimum Aloha [requires](#requirements).
 If not, go to your VM settings and increase the RAM, then restart the VM.